hzeller/rpi-rgb-led-matrix/README.md

 side of the connector:
 ![Hub 75 IDC connector][hub75-idc]

-The RPi only has 3.3V logic output level, but the display operated at 5V interprets these logic levels just fine, just make sure to run a short cable to the board.
+The RPi only has 3.3V logic output level, but many displays operated at 5V interprets these logic levels fine, just make sure to run a short cable to the board (if you see problems, see [troubleshouting paragraph](#troubleshooting)).
 If you do run into glitches or erratic pixels, consider some line-buffering, e.g. using the [active adapter PCB](./adapter/).
 Since we only need output pins on the RPi, we don't need to worry about level conversion back.

-For a single chain of LED-panels, we need 13 IO pins, which fit all in the header of the old Raspberry Pis.
-Newer Raspberry Pis have 40 GPIO pins, which allows us to connect three parallel chains of RGB panels.
+For a single chain of LED-panels, we need 13 IO lines, which fit all in the header of the old Raspberry Pis.
+Newer Raspberry Pis with 40 pins have more GPIO lines which allows us to connect three parallel chains of RGB panels.

 For reference, this is how the numbering on the Raspberry Pi looks like:
 <a href="img/raspberry-gpio.jpg"><img src="img/raspberry-gpio.jpg" width="600px"></a>